llimllib/hatchat/README.md

 - `addr`: the host and port to listen on; defaults to `localhost:8080`
 - `log-level`: the log level. `INFO` is default, other options are `DEBUG`, `WARN`, `ERROR`
+- `db`: the location for the chat database.
+Must be a url like `file:chat.db`

 ### development